 Happiness, family and financial security are among the top goals for many expats.
 But keeping fit and healthy, both mentally and physically, may become more difficult as you settle into a new country and routine.

 It doesn't have to be a burden or cost a fortune.
 If it's a priority for you to maintain your health, check out these tips that could help you get 'back in the saddle'!

-Remember, it takes about 60 days for your actions to become habit, so keep at it!
+Remember, a habit takes on average 60 days to fully take effect for it to be automatic, so keep at it!

 Sports injuries can be a drag.
 Hopefully you got yourself some health insurance before you moved house.

 Running – you can do it anywhere, anytime.
 Meet up with this group of expats and locals to discover hidden trails and urban alleys.
 Adidas Runners is an international community offering running clubs around the world an opportunity to get fit as a running beginner or as an advanced athlete.

 Changes in temperature and altitude can affect how much water your body needs.
 Keep your water bottle filled up and with you to ensure you're drinking the recommended amount of around 2 litres of water per day.

 It's the original HIIT workout.
 We bet you haven't experienced anything like this.
 With studios all around the world, Barry's boot camp offers High Intensity Interval Training (HIIT) classes for its international community.
 Made up of 50% treadmill and 50% strength training, it's the perfect all-round workout for those who need a quick and intense session before or after work.

 Don't have time or the money to hire a personal trainer and go to the gym?